ry-werth/mlb-analysis/README.md

 A presentation of my findings can be found in a pdf file inside of the presentation folder.

 # Findings
 Ultimately I was able to create a model using a teams Batting Average, On Base Percentage, and Slugging Percentage to predict their win total within 4 wins on average.
 I found that the Marlins were the luckiest team of 2020, and if it weren't for the shortened season and expanded playoff bracket they would have likely had a sub .500 record and missed the playoffs.
 Also my model predicted the Dodgers to finish 2020 with 119 wins, which would have been a Major League record.

+I made an web application for one of my models (using just pure stats), you can play around with it [here](https://mlb-model-app.herokuapp.com/).